port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/github-workflow/examples.md

 <ExampleCiAction/>

-After triggering the action in Port, a new run will be created in Port (Note that the runId that generated).
+After triggering the action in Port, a new action run will be created in Port (and a matching `runId` will be generated).
 The runId can be used to update the action status and reports logs to Port.

 Add the following snippet to your GitHub workflow `yml` file: